Lizzy Hawker: Career

-Hawker's first taste of long-distance running was the London Marathon in 2000.
+Hawker ran her first long-distance race at the London Marathon in 2000.

 Hawker first ran the Ultra-Trail du Mont-Blanc (UTMB) in 2005.
 Although she had never owned a pair of trail-running shoes until 10 days before the race she won it at her first attempt.
-In all she won the race a record five times.
-She completed her Ph.D. in physical oceanography then realized she was not meant to be a researcher, and put her focus on long distance running in the mountains.
+She has won UTMB record five times, a record for either male or female runners.

-After the first race, The North Face offered her sponsorship, which Hawker accepted.
+The North Face began sponsoring Hawker in 2005.
 She continued to work as a researcher for the British Antarctic Survey until 2007, when she relocated to the Laufschule Scuol, a training centre in the Swiss Alps.
-In the intervening years, Hawker won the 2006 IAU 100km World Championships, and in 2007 set the record for running the 199 miles between Mount Everest South Base Camp and Kathmandu, Nepal, in 77 hours 36 minutes.
+Hawker won the 2006 IAU 100km World Championships, and in 2007 set the record for running the 199 miles between Mount Everest South Base Camp and Kathmandu, Nepal, in 77 hours 36 minutes.

-The 2010 IAU 100 km World Championships saw Hawker lead the way for most of the race, battling with her compatriot Ellie Greenwood but she faded towards the end to take bronze behind Greenwood and Monica Carlin of Italy, the previous year's third-place finisher.
+The 2010 IAU 100 km World Championships saw Hawker lead the way for most of the race, battling with her compatriot Ellie Greenwood but she faded towards the end to take bronze behind Greenwood and Monica Carlin of Italy.
 This also earned her a bronze in the jointly hosted IAU 100 km European Championships.
-In 2011, she set the women's world record for distance run in 24 hours with 153.5 miles in Llandudno, Wales.
+In 2011, she set the women's 24-hour world record with 153.5 miles in Llandudno, Wales.
 She also improved on her Everest record with a time of 71 hours 25 minutes.
-The following year Hawker won the UTMB, the 100-mile Run Rabbit Run in Colorado, and the 155-mile Spartathlon while setting a new women's record and placing third overall.
+The following year Hawker won UTMB, the 100-mile Run Rabbit Run in Colorado, and the 155-mile Spartathlon while setting a new women's record and placing third overall.

 She beat her Everest Base Camp–Kathmandu time in 2013, completing the distance in 63 hours.

 Hawker says that she has suffered few injuries in her career, except in the two years up to 2015, when she suffered six stress fractures.
 She has a reputation for recovering quickly after major races.

 While training for the UTMB, Hawker ran along the footpath of the Tour de Monte Rosa many times.
 This experience led her to create a new race, the Ultra Tour Monte Rosa, which runs for 93 miles from Grächen to Zermatt, on through villages in Italy, before returning to the start point.
 It incorporates more than 32,000 feet of ascent and descent over technical terrain.
 The inaugural "Zero Edition" took place in August 2015.

 Hawker ran, hiked and climbed 1,600 km across the Himalayas in Nepal in 2016.

-She is the author of Runner: A short story about a long run, her account of finishing the Ultra Trail Tour du Mont Blanc as first woman.
+She is the author of the book Runner: A short story about a long run.